 I then shove the clothes as far back as they will go on the rack and quickly thumb through them one by one.

-Now that you have a mound of clothes in your cart, come back next week to find out what to do once you hit the dressing room.
+Now that you have a mound of clothes in your cart, it is time to find out what to do once you hit the dressing room.

 How about you?
-Do you have any tips or shopping Goodwill?
+Do you have any tips for shopping Goodwill?

 Looking for ways to save and earn money?
 Join the Thrifty People Of Snail Pace Transformations Facebook group.